RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

 5. Document the migration process for future reference

 ## Recent Changes
+- Implemented GORM repositories for core models:
+  - Added PositionRepository implementation
+  - Added TransactionRepository implementation
+  - Created a RepositoryFactory to manage and provide access to these repositories
+  - Updated database migrations to include new models
 - Fixed inconsistent symbol format handling in the MEXC client:
   - Updated the formatSymbol function to handle conversions in both directions (BTC/USDT ↔ BTCUSDT)
   - Ensured GetTicker, GetAllTickers, GetKlines, and GetOrderBook methods use consistent symbol formatting